Demolition of Prohibition-era wall reveals centuries-old wine collection

 Historians and museum workers have been renovating Liberty Hall Museum, originally just called Liberty Hall, which was home to New Jersey's first elected governor and signer of the Constitution, William Livingston.

 The house was built in 1772, just prior to the American Revolution, and originally had 14 rooms.
-The estate changed ownership in 1811 to the Kean family and eventually became the 50-house mansion that stands today.
+The estate changed ownership in 1811 to the Kean family and eventually became the 50-room mansion that stands today.

 'Incredible collection of Madeira'